ryanhopperlowe/blog-hopperlowe/public/articles/ditch-state-management.md

 ### 2. Form State

 For the most part, form state can be ignored completely if you're able to implement validation on the server.
-If not though, `react-hook-form` and `zod` provide a fantastic way of managing form state on the client.
+If you need client side form state, `react-hook-form` and `zod` provide a fantastic way of managing **complex** form state on the client, but I'd argue you probably don't need it every time.

 ### 3. Persistent State

 For persistent state, I tend to mostly reach for URL query params.
-They're extremely easy to use, inherently accessible anywhere in your app, they persist between page loads, and they can be saved as bookmarks and shared between users.
+They're extremely easy to use, inherently accessible anywhere in your app, they persist between page loads, are navigable through browser history, and they can be saved as bookmarks and shared between users.
 This should be the go-to for all things filtering, sorting, pagination, and anything else that needs to be persisted.

-In the case where persistent data needs to be more complex (as long as it doesn't need to be sharable between users), you can then reach for things like local storage or cookies.
+In the case where persistent data needs to be more complex (as long as it doesn't need to be sharable between users), you can then reach for things like local storage or cookies (but I rarely have to go here).

 ### 4. Auth State